 Audience Choice Award

-The polls are CLOSED!
+The polls are closed, thank you for your votes!
 The Audience Choice Award voting deadline runs four weeks after the final submission deadline.
 So, your friends and fans can keep voting even after the deadline has passed.
 The earlier you submit your film, the more time your project has to gather votes and win and the video with the most votes wins an IPad 2!

 Every year at the annual Water: Take 1 Online Short Film Festival, one deserving Ventura-based filmmaker is presented with the prestigious ?Ventura Vision Award? sponsored by the Crowne Plaza Ventura Beach, honoring excellence in filmmaking for a film produced and shot in Ventura.
 In 2016, that filmmaker was Charles Spraggins.
 His short film, ?Good Stewards,? […]